caninetools/canine.tools/docs/privacy/index.md

 By using the PrivateBin service, you are providing us with content you submit to the site (a "paste").
 Each paste is encrypted on your end, and we do not have access to the content of each paste unless you provide the decryption key.
 We only store the encrypted contents.

 #### Chibisafe
 By using the Chibisafe service, you are providing us with a username.
+This information is accessible only locally and will never be shared or used out of the context or your account.

 When uploading files, data collected includes: IP address, time uploaded, and the original file name.
 This data is not shared with any other parties.
 It's only used to identify who uploaded what files for abuse.